janelia-flyem/buildem/README.md

 * optionally patch the code
 * build from source
 * optionally test the build
-* install built components into appropriate locations under the FBD (e.g., lib, include, bin)
+* install built components into appropriate locations under the BPD (e.g., lib, include, bin)
-* possibly create customized scripts that handle environment variable setting and call executables in the FBD
+* possibly create customized scripts that handle environment variable setting and call executables in the BPD

 Source tarballs can be downloaded from either a FlyEM-controlled cache on Github (the default) or the original project download site.
 You can specify exactly which packages should use original project URLs via the following command-line option:

-    % cmake -DUSE_PROJECT_DOWNLOAD="libtiff;vigra" -DFLYEM_BUILD_DIR=/path/to/FBD  /path/to/foo/code
+    % cmake -DUSE_PROJECT_DOWNLOAD="libtiff;vigra" -DBUILDEM_DIR=/path/to/BPD  /path/to/foo/code

 The above `USE_PROJECT_DOWNLOAD` setting asks that the libtiff and vigra packages be downloaded from the original project websites.
 All other required packages will be downloaded from the default Janelia cache at Github.

 Alternative compilers can be specified by modifying CMake variables:

-    % cmake -DCMAKE_C_COMPILER=gcc-4.2 -DCMAKE_CXX_COMPILER=g++-4.2 -DFLYEM_BUILD_DIR=/path/to/FBD  /path/to/foo/code
+    % cmake -DCMAKE_C_COMPILER=gcc-4.2 -DCMAKE_CXX_COMPILER=g++-4.2 -DBUILDEM_DIR=/path/to/BPD  /path/to/foo/code

 ## Specifying the build for your application

 Application builds are specified through one or more CMake files.
-You must create a CMakeLists.txt at the root of your application source that sets the required FBD path and auto-downloads the flyem-build repo.
+You must create a CMakeLists.txt at the root of your application source that sets the required BPD path and auto-downloads the buildem repo.
 This CMake script can include any number of required components.
-Most of these components should be in the flyem-repo, e.g., a libpng dependency is fulfilled by simply using `include (libpng)`.
+Most of these components should be in the buildem repo, e.g., a libpng dependency is fulfilled by simply using `include (libpng)`.

 ### Your application CMakeLists.txt